PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

    You can write headlines / sections in the content of few variant management directives.
 But you have to be careful with the correct ordering of sections in all possible output variants.
-   Especially as Sphinx is parsing the level of headline with the occurance of underlining characters, which are not assigned to levels.
+   Especially as Sphinx is parsing the level of headline with the occurrence of underlining characters, which are not assigned to levels.

 Sphinx: only Directive
 ======================

-In the Sphinx documentation, you can find a wonderfull documentation `How to use only directive`_.
+In the Sphinx documentation, you can find a wonderful documentation `How to use only directive`_.

 You can use a few mechanism to set tags, see `How to use tags`_.